 Philly’s 9,200-acre Fairmount Park is the single largest municipal park in the US.

 You're not alone!
-From the admission process and our test-optional policy to visiting campus during these unprecedented times, we've got you covered.
+From the admission process and our test-optional policy to visiting campus and upcoming events, we've got you covered.